KARATSU Yaki (Pottery)

-Although disputed, it seems likely that Karatsu Yaki was being made in this area even before the 1592 campaigns to Korea.
-The name is abbreviated from a ware made in the area of Matsuura where there were a number of kilns producing Taku kokaratsu, Hirado kokaratsu, and Takeo kokaratsu.
-It was, however, the ware from the Matsuura kokaratsu kiln that finally gave its name to this particular style of pottery.
+Although disputed, it is likely that Karatsu Yaki was being made in the Karatsu area even before the 1592 campaigns to Korea.
+The name is abbreviated from wares made in the area of Matsu-ura the location of a number of kilns producing Taku kokaratsu, Hirado kokaratsu, and Takeo kokaratsu.
+However, the wares from the Matsuura kokaratsu kiln finally gave their name to this particular style of pottery.

-The natural, earthy look of this ware gives it an appealing intimacy.
-The drawn motifs have a natural warmth and of all the pieces produced, those for the tea ceremony are particularly well known.
-Nowadays, tea cups, teapots, flower vases and sake flasks fill the kilns.
+The natural, earthy look of these wares gives them an appealing intimacy.
+The hand-drawn motifs have a natural warmth and the pieces for tea ceremony are particularly well known.
+Today, teacups, teapots, flower vases and sake flasks still fill Karatsu Yaki kilns.

-The charms of Karatsu Yaki are in its taste of the soil and simpleness.
-It has rustic patterns which gives the warm feelings of the soil.
+Karatsu Yaki’s charm lies in its use of soil and simplicity, including rustic patterns that convey the warmth of the soil.
 The pottery is especially famous for use in tea ceremony.

 How to make

-Techniques used include wheel throwing, slab work, hand forming, and casting.
+Karatsu Yaki techniques include wheel throwing, slab work, hand forming and casting.
 Carvings, brush marking, damascening, scraping and other methods are used for decoration.
-It is baked with 1,300°C after gloss is applied.
+It is baked with at 1,300°C after gloss is applied.